Blackadder: Guest cast

 Ben Elton's arrival, from Blackadder II onwards, heralded the more frequent recruitment of comic actors from the alternative comedy era for guest appearances, including Robbie Coltrane, Rik Mayall (who had appeared in the final episode of The Black Adder as "Mad Gerald"), Adrian Edmondson, Nigel Planer, Mark Arden, Stephen Frost, Chris Barrie, Jim Sweeney, Steve Steen and Jeremy Hardy.
 Elton himself played an anarchist in Blackadder the Third.

-Gabrielle Glaister played Bob, an attractive girl who poses as a man, in both Blackadder II and Blackadder Goes Forth, where in the latter her official title is Driver Parkhurst.
+Gabrielle Glaister played Bob, a young woman who poses as a man, in both Blackadder II and Blackadder Goes Forth, where in the latter her official title is Driver Parkhurst.
 One episode each of Blackadder II and Blackadder Goes Forth feature Rik Mayall as Lord Flashheart, a vulgar friend in his first appearance and then a successful rival of Blackadder in his second.
 He also played a decidedly Flashheart-like Robin Hood in Back & Forth.
 Lee Cornes appeared in one episode each of the Curtis/Elton-written series; as a guard in the Blackadder II episode "Chains"; as the poet Shelley in the Blackadder the Third episode "Ink and Incapability"; and as firing squad soldier Private Fraser in the Blackadder Goes Forth episode "Corporal Punishment".

 More established actors, some at the veteran stage of their careers, were also recruited for roles.
 These included Peter Cook, Alex Norton, Jim Broadbent, Frank Finlay, Valentine Dyall, John Grillo, Simon Jones, Tom Baker, Ronald Lacey, Roger Blake, Denis Lill, Hugh Paddick, Kenneth Connor, Warren Clarke and Geoffrey Palmer, who played Field Marshal Sir Douglas Haig in "Goodbyeee", the final episode of Blackadder Goes Forth.
 Bill Wallis and Miriam Margolyes each played three different guest roles: Wallis played Sir Justin de Boinod in "The Archbishop" (The Black Adder), Mr. Ploppy in "Head" (Blackadder II), and Brigadier Sir Bernard Proudfoot Smith in "General Hospital" (Blackadder Goes Forth), while Margolyes played The Spanish Infanta in "The Queen of Spain's Beard" (The Black Adder), Lady Whiteadder in "Beer" (Blackadder II), and Queen Victoria in Blackadder's Christmas Carol.
 Patrick Allen provided narration for all six episodes of The Black Adder, and appeared as "The Hawk" in the last episode, "The Black Seal".
 Two episodes of The Black Adder feature Natasha King as Princess Leia of Hungary, while the second episode, "Born to Be King", features a brief, early screen appearance of Angus Deayton.

 Unusually for a sitcom based loosely on factual events and in the historical past, a man was recruited for one episode essentially to play himself.
 Political commentator Vincent Hanna played a character billed as "his own great-great-great grandfather" in the Blackadder the Third episode "Dish and Dishonesty".
 Hanna was asked to take part because the scene was of a by-election in which Baldrick was a candidate and, in the style of modern television, Hanna gave a long-running "live" commentary of events at the count (and interviewed candidates and election agents) to a crowd through the town hall window.